lonalore/simpletest/README.md

 ### Setup

-Put this code to the end of your `e107_config.php` file.
+Copy the following code at the end of your `e107_config.php` file.

 ```php
 if(!empty($_SERVER['HTTP_USER_AGENT']) && strpos($_SERVER['HTTP_USER_AGENT'], 'simpletest') === 0)